Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

      dotnet build
      dotnet run
     ```

+   >**Note**: Wait for 2 - 3 mins and proceed with next step dont wait for script to complete

-1. Open a browser and navigate to
+1. Open a another tab in edge, and  browser the following
    ```
      http://localhost:5224/swagger/index.html
    ```

    Get the port from the logs in the terminal.
 You should see the swagger page for the recommendation service.

    ![](./Media/miyagi2.png)

 ### 2.7 Vectorize and persist embeddings in Azure Cognitive Search
-1. Within LabVm double click on **Postman** to open which is present on desktop
+1. Within LabVm double click on **Postman** to open which is presented on desktop.
 1. On **Create a free Postman account** provide email and click on **Create free account**.
 1. On **Create Postman account** window, provide following information and click on **Create free account**.